Center-for-Global-Development/msa-amc-sizing/index.md

 Since the overwhelming majority of the costs fall in the first few years, discounting only reduces all-in costs from \$1.9 million to \$1.8 million.
 For human vaccines, where Stage III trials can get extremely expensive, this discounting can have a major effect on the present value of the incentive.
 </div>

-We use the <p class="italic-text">expected</p>  cost of the innovation attempt to be able to compare to the present value of the <p class="italic-text">expected</p> reward from the pull incentive, which is also discounted by time and the probability of success.
+We use the *expected* cost of the innovation attempt to be able to compare to the present value of the *expected* reward from the pull incentive, which is also discounted by time and the probability of success.
 That is, we are estimating the expected costs and returns from the firm's perspective at the time of entry.

 <h3 id="sourcing_parameters">c.
 Sourcing Parameter Estimates</h3>
 Data on the costs and risks of innovation can be difficult to find, but there are several types of sources we have found useful for gathering this information: